Key terms

 | Wallet | A wallet is the digital access point to the blockchain - it is where user assets are stored and how they make transactions.
 Every entity has one wallet. |

 | Vault | Byzantine products, like Byzantine Prime USDC, are smart contracts known as vaults.
-These smart contracts are blockchain-based code that automatically handles all administration work surrounding a client’s deposit.
+These smart contracts are blockchain-based code that automatically handles all administration work surrounding a user’s deposit.
 These vaults are what make Byzantine’s high security and non-custodial nature possible. |

 Wallet authentication